Interacting Large Language Model Agents. Interpretable Models and Social Learning: Numerical Results: Sequential Bayesian Sentiment Analysis using LLMAs

 \textit{Motivation: } Identifying products that are of poor quality early on is important in many e-commerce applications.
 While the current state-of-the-art relies on a complaint-driven interface that involves a human service agent to identify a bad product, there has been some preliminary work that suggests using existing reviews from the customers to determine the quality of the product~\cite{marketingreviews}.
 Product reviews are already used to provide a summary of the product on major e-retailers like Amazon and even influence customer decisions~\cite{marketingreviews}.
 Therefore, we propose using a sequence of \bayesianagents\ and our stopping time formulation to identify bad products.

-In the case of an e-commerce platform, the restriction on the sharing of the private observation is motivated by the compute constraints that the \bayesianagents\ will have when performing Bayesian inference on millions of products and billions of reviews.
-The public prior can be efficiently computed based on the output (action) of each of the \bayesianagent.
+In the case of an e-commerce platform, the restriction on the sharing of the private observation is motivated by the computational constraints that the \bayesianagents\ will have when performing Bayesian inference on millions of products and billions of reviews.
+The public belief can be efficiently computed based on the output (action) of each of the \bayesianagent.

 We use the Amazon Review dataset, which has $233.1$ million~\cite{ni-etal-2019-justifying} text reviews for products from $29$ categories.
 Each review also has a rating from $1$ to $5$.
+We discuss more details about the dataset in Appendix~\ref{app:amazon}.
 We consider the state as the quality of the product, with the state space given by $\statespace = \{0 = \text{``bad-quality''},1 = \text{``high-quality''}\}$.
 We consider the Beauty and Electronics categories and sample $5000$ reviews from each.
 Each review has a text and a rating associated with it.
 We consider the quality of the product as described above.

 We now detail on what we mean by \textit{quality} and the definition of the states.
-Since we don't have access to any additional dataset other than ratings, we consider products with at least $1000$ ratings and compute the quality state ex-ante using these ratings.
+Since we do not have access to any additional dataset other than ratings, we consider products with at least $1000$ ratings and compute the quality state ex-ante using these ratings.
 Therefore, the quality here is more representative of the perceived value for money~\cite{marketingvalue}.
 We consider the following ranges $[0,3.3),[3.3,5]$ of the average review of \textit{all} the ratings to assign a product quality as bad, medium, and good, respectively.
 To clarify, we just use all $1000$ ratings to compute the state; the observations are sampled one at a time and analyzed by the \bayesianagent.

 The low-dimensional observation obtained using the LLM of the \bayesianagent\ belongs to an observation space of cardinality $|\observationspace| = 16$.
 We obtain the low-dimensional observation by asking the following questions of the text review: \begin{enumerate} \item Does the review mention any specific problems or defects with the product? (\textit{defects}) \item Does the review mention any positive attributes regarding the product's durability or reliability? (\textit{durability}) \item Does the review indicate that the product meets or exceeds the user's expectations? (\textit{expectations}) \item Would the reviewer recommend this product to others? (\textit{recommend}) \end{enumerate}